Agriculture

 • Easy to Store: It is dust-free and easy to store fertilizer; thus, it can be stored for a longer time.

-• Disease Resistant: The regular use of phosphorus also keeps the plant free from any diseases.
+• Disease Resistant: The regular use of phosphorus also helps reduce plant diseases.
 So, DAP fertilizers also act as disease resistant.

 What are the Disadvantages of DAP Fertilizer?

 Apart from the benefits, there are also some disadvantages of DAP fertilizer.
-Have a look at the below points:
+Have a look at the points below:

 • The excessive DAP fertilizer uses can deteriorate soil fertility.